rc1405/Minerva/README.md

 ####Console:

 The console provides the initial alert triage functionality.
 It displays events by priority, then by date.
-It allows the user to highlight one to many events to escalate for additional review, close, comment and pull additional details relating to the event.
-The additional details includes the original alert, the ascii packet (if available through Suricata's eve log) and any session data within relating to the timeframe.
+It allows the user to highlight one to many events to escalate for additional review, close, comment and pull additional details relating to the event; associated netflow data or PCAP from the sensor.